appium/appium/packages/appium/docs/en/guides/migrating-1-to-2.md

 npm install --global appium --drivers=xcuitest,uiautomator2
 ```

 This will install Appium and the two drivers for you in one go.
+Please uninstall any existing Appium 1.x npm packages (with `npm uninstall -g appium`) if you get an installation or startup error.

 ### :bangbang: Drivers installation path